What will I learn at the Academy of Future Teachers?

 - Opportunity for field experience

-- Work on curriculum that is tailored to your personality
+- Curriculum that is tailored to your personality

 What makes AFT Special?